Shorebirds Cooktown to the Whitsunday Islands

 These pages are primarily sourced from the report prepared by the Queensland Ornithological Society Inc for the Queensland Department of Environment and Heritage Protection and the Australian Heritage Committee, Driscoll, P. V. 1995.
 Survey of wader and waterbird communities along the central Queensland coast.

 Please note the information above is based on the best available at the time of publication.

 Last updated: 4 July 2017

 This page should be cited as:

-Department of Environment and Science, Queensland (2017) Shorebirds Cooktown to the Whitsunday Islands, WetlandInfo website, accessed 13 April 2023.
-Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/components/fauna/birds/shore-bird/migratory-qld/cooktown-whitsunday.html
+Department of Environment, Science and Innovation, Queensland (2017) Shorebirds Cooktown to the Whitsunday Islands, WetlandInfo website, accessed 1 February 2024.
+Available at: https://wetlandinfo.des.qld.gov.au/wetlands/ecology/components/biota/fauna/fauna-taxon/birds/shore-bird/migratory-qld/cooktown-whitsunday.html